Postpartum Periods: What to Expect (After You’ve Expected)

 - Other important things to know, like when you can get pregnant again, the link between PMS and postpartum depression, and post-baby menstrual hygiene tips

 But first, the basics.
 Periods = no pregnancy.
 Menstruation happens when there isn’t a fertilized egg to nestle up in the blood-filled uterine lining.
 Without a fertilized egg, the lining is useless, and leaves the body as a period.
-When there is a fertilized egg, it needs the lining for oxygen, blood, and nutrients.
+When there is a fertilized egg, it needs the lining for oxygen, blood, and nutrients, so the lining sticks around.
 Hence, no periods during pregnancy.

 Periods are a sign you’re able to get pregnant again.
 And it takes some time after delivery to recover from pregnancy before the uterus is ready to grow the lining it needs to take on a new fertilized egg.
-And that leaves you…out of menstrual practice.
-Here’s what to expect while you wait for your cycle to show back up.
+And that leaves you… out of menstrual practice.
+Here’s what to expect while you wait for your period to show back up.

 When’s my period coming back?